 The First Solar Powered

-In Babcock Ranch
+About Solar Energy In Babcock Ranch

 Solar trees are an innovative combination of technology, functionality, and art.
 Solar trees at Founder’s Square and other neighborhood parks are a focal point for solar energy education, while also serving as charging stations for residents to power up their handheld devices.